notuntoward/ref/obsidian/Obsidian Share Vault/Politics/Political Causality/US Elections 2024.md

 - [[Rampell25genZmenLoveTrump]]
 - Obsessive race focus pissed off people of color! [[Barro25demsNeedToCleanHouse|Barro25demsNeedToCleanHouse]]
 - Male underperf: [[Hendrickson25demsManProblem|Hendrickson25: Democrats Have a Man Problem]]
+- Only 27% think BLM worked in 2025, and BLM support dropped in just a couple (?) months after Floyd  [[Horowitz25policeBLM5yearsFloyd|Horowitz25: Views of Race, Policing and Black Lives Matter in the 5 Years Since George Floyd’s Killing]]
 #### Seattle Handsoff Protest
 I couldn't hear much, but I think the first speaker started talking about Native American being victims of white colonization.
 Given the market tank, all the worries on the protestors poster, this was a total non-sequiter, and nobody near was cheering for it, but there were dutiful liberals scattered clapping and cheering: taking their medicine, probably worried about not clapping.
 - [ ] get the transcripts of the speakers, who were Pramila Jayapal, Justin Gill, Hamdi Mohamed